KAVIRAJec/AWS-Learnings/10-AWS-Monitoring-and-Management/README.md

         - Event history and remediation guidance
         - Integration with AWS CloudWatch Events
         - Service health events specific to your account
+9. **AWS SNS (Simple Notification Service)**: Amazon Simple Notification Service (SNS) is a fully managed messaging service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
+It provides a simple way to send notifications from the cloud to multiple subscribers.
+    - **Key Features**:
+        - Multiple protocols (email, SMS, HTTP/S, etc.)
+        - Integration with AWS Lambda and other AWS services
+        - Message filtering and fan-out capabilities
+10. **AWS SQS (Simple Queue Service)**: Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
+It allows you to send, store, and receive messages between software components at any volume without losing messages.
+    - **Key Features**:
+        - Fully managed message queuing
+        - FIFO (First-In-First-Out) and Standard queues
+        - Integration with AWS Lambda and other AWS services
+        - Dead-letter queues for error handling

 ### AWS data management services:
 1. **Amazon Key Management Service (KMS)**
 2. **AWS Secrets Manager**